 If you are planning a holiday with kids in a caravan, cottage or lodge my self-catering packing list is full of handy reminders about the things you might need.

-What to pack for a caravan or glamping holiday
+What to pack for a camping, caravan or glamping holiday

-If you are looking for specific tips on what to pack for glamping holidays or the things you really need to take on a touring caravan holiday then I’ve got packing lists on those too.
+If you are looking for specific checklists for camping with kids, tips on what to pack for glamping holidays or the things you really need to take on a touring caravan holiday then I’ve got packing lists on those too.

 Packing for days out and beach days